abhiverse01/the-coders-handbook/docker - 101/docker.md

 #### 2. **Running Your Application Anywhere**

 Imagine you’ve spent hours getting an app to work perfectly on your machine.
-You have the right version of Python, all the dependencies, and the operating system is configured just how you need it.
+You have the right version of Python, and all the dependencies, and the operating system is configured just how you need it.
 However, when you try to share the app with someone else or deploy it on another server, it doesn’t work.
 They might not have the same setup, which leads to the common "it works on my machine" problem.

 Docker solves this by creating **containers** that include everything needed for the app to run.
 So, when you package your app with Docker:
 - The container contains **all the necessary code**, **dependencies**, and **system requirements**.
-- Whether you run the container on your machine, a different computer, or a cloud server, the app will behave **exactly the same** because it’s isolated from the host environment.
+- Whether you run the container on your machine, a different computer, or a cloud server, the app will behave **the same** because it’s isolated from the host environment.

 In essence, Docker creates a controlled, predictable environment for your app, which **removes inconsistencies**.